bnjmnrsh/Satchel/readme.md

 Returns a `Satchel` instance if the key is found in storage or `null` if not found.
 Accepts a `string` for the 'key' (required), `boolean` for the storage area, and `string` for the 'pocket' namespace (optional).
 Default is `false` for `sessionStorage`, `true` for `localStorage`.

-Useage: `Satchel.getSatchel('taco', true, 'myPocket')`
+Usage: `Satchel.getSatchel('taco', true, 'myPocket')`

 ---

 ### `Satchel.setKey() --> undefined`

-For when you want to use `Satchel` for its side effectes only, and don't need an instance returned.
+For when you want to use `Satchel` for its side effects only and don't need an instance returned.
 Is a thin wrapper around `new Satchel()` See [How to use](#how-to-use-) for a full list of options.

 Useage: `Satchel.setKey('taco')`